NHS ‘will buy more social care beds’ under Labour

 Wes Streeting said that the NHS and social care need to work better together to spend money more effectively.

-The NHS will be instructed to buy up social care beds in a bid to get medically-fit patients out of hospitals faster, Labour has said.
+The NHS will be encouraged to buy up social care beds in a bid to get medically-fit patients out of hospitals faster, Labour has said.

 Labour’s shadow health secretary Wes Streeting said patients currently stuck in NHS beds due to a lack of social care provision “could fill 26 hospitals”.